 X mtDNA Haplogroup

-The mtDNA Haplogroup X Project was set up in May, 2006 as a resource for those wishing to learn more about their Haplogroup.
+The mtDNA Haplogroup X Project was opened in May, 2006 as a resource for those wishing to learn more about their Haplogroup.

 This project is open to all assigned to Haplogroup X by their mtDNA test results.